Next-di-mension/GraphNetErrorMitigator/README.md

 ```

 ## Results
-We tested our model on two quantum devices.
-IBMQ Melbourne and IBMQ Guadalupe with 15 and 16 qubits respectively for H4 and BH molecules.
+We tested our model on the noise model of two quantum devices.
+IBMQ Melbourne and IBMQ Guadalupe with 14 and 16 qubits respectively for H4 and BH molecules.
 The results are shown below: